Blake Shelton Gushes Over Gwen’s Sexy Christmas Album & Fans Swoon: ‘Daddy Likey’

 — Blake Shelton (@blakeshelton) September 21, 2017

 HollywoodLifers, are you living for Blake’s reaction to Gwen’s album?!
-Think it’s a bit too much?
+Planning to pick up a copy of You Make It Feel Like Christmas?
 Tell us your thoughts below!